KaoWenChung/CoffeeMap_MVVMC/README.md

 You will need to sign up as a Foursquare developer and create an app in order to use their services.
 Please see [Foursquare](https://developer.foursquare.com/docs/places-api-getting-started) for more details.<br/>
 Please add your Foursquare API Key at `~/CoffeeMap/CoffeeMap/Application/AppConfiguration.swift`<br/>
+Or search by keyword "// TODO: ADD API KEY HERE" in project. <br/>
 Modify method getAPIKey in class AppConfiguration

 ### Technologies: